SpamExperts/pyzor/docs/config.rst

 ServersFile
     Must contain a newline-separated list of server addresses to report/whitelist/check with.
 All of these server will be contacted for every operation.
-See `client-server-file`.
+See :ref:`client-server-file`.

 AccountsFile
     File containing information about accounts on servers.
-See `accounts`.
+See :doc:`accounts`.

 LogFile
     If this is empty then logging is done to stdout.